nakedmariebiscuit/Just-Bubbles/README.md

 ## How to replace sound effects

-Just Bubbles **synthesises** its pop sounds on the fly using the Web Audio API (see `js/audio.js`) — there are no audio files to manage, and every pop can have subtle natural variation for free.
+Just Bubbles **synthesises** its pop sounds on the fly using the Web Audio API (see `js/audio.js`).
+There are no audio files to manage, and every pop can have subtle natural variation for free.

 If you'd rather use your own recorded sounds: